hxddad/eecs-gpa-calculator/README.md

 ## Technical Details

 The extension uses:
-- Chrome Storage API for persistence
+- Chrome Storage API to toggle extension on/off
 - MutationObserver for real-time updates
 - Content Scripts for DOM manipulation
 - Chrome Message Passing between popup and content scripts